palantir/policy-bot/README.md

 only direct or team admins are selected for review.
 Users who inherit repository `admin` permissions as organization owners are not selected.

+The `teams` mode needs the team visibility to be set to `visibile` to enable this functionality for a given team.

 #### Automatically Requesting Reviewers Example

 Given the following example requirement rule,